-- Intensive institutes in areas such as Health Policy & Management, Epidemiology & Biostatistics, Mental Health, Health Emergencies, Reproductive Health & Development, Native American Health, Tropical Medicine, Health, Behavior & Society, and Injury Prevention
+- Intensive institutes in areas such as Health Policy & Management, Environmental Health Sciences, Epidemiology & Biostatistics, Mental Health, Health Emergencies, Reproductive Health & Development, Native American Health, Tropical Medicine, Health, Behavior & Society, and Injury Prevention

 - Certificates in areas such as Global Health, Environmental & Occupational Health, Health Finance & Management, Health Communication, Population & Health, Health Informatics, and Quality, Patient Safety & Outcomes Research

 - Online and Institute courses in other areas, such as Risk Sciences, Maternal Health, Infectious Disease Epidemiology, Clinical Trials... and more

 Courses on the 8-week academic term schedule provide additional opportunities to online/part-time students to customize their program of study if travel distance to the Bloomberg School is not an issue.

 If you would like to discuss whether the online/part-time curriculum will meet your individual goals, please do not hesitate to contact an academic advisor.